angelayuan399/Recipe-and-Rating-Analysis/README.md

 Because p = 0.471 > 0.05, we **fail to reject H₀** at the 5% level.
 There is no evidence that the missingness of `review` depends on the recipe’s preparation time (`minutes`).
 In other words, whether or not a recipe has a review appears independent of how long it takes to prepare.

+## Hypothesis testing

+I want to explore whether recipes with above-average carbohydrate content also tend to have more calories than those with below-average carbs.
+Here, “high-carb” means any recipe whose carbs value exceeds the overall mean carb level (≈11.99 g); everything else is “low-carb.”
+Null hypothesis (H₀): The calorie count distribution for recipes with carbs ≤ threshold is the same as that for recipes with carbs > threshold.

+Alternative hypothesis (H₁, one‐sided): Recipes with carbs ≤ threshold have lower calories than recipes with carbs > threshold.
+Test statistic:the observed gap in mean of high carb group and and low carb group.
+Significance level: α=0.05

+I chose a permutation test because I have no information about the underlying population distribution of recipe calories, and I want to know whether the observed difference in means could plausibly occur by chance if there really were no carb→calorie effect.
+By shuffling the calorie values across the two groups, the permutation test builds a null distribution directly from my data without relying on parametric assumptions.

+To run the test, I first split the recipes into two groups:
+High-carb: recipes with carbs > mean(carbs) (≈11.99 g)
+Low-carb: recipes with carbs ≤ mean(carbs)

+The observed statistic was 329.413 calories (mean calories_high – mean calories_low).
+I then performed 2,000 permutations, each time randomly shuffling the calories array and recomputing the mean-difference.
+This yielded a one-sided p-value < 0.001.
+<iframe
+  src="assets/carb_calorie_permutation.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Since the p-value (<0.001) is below my significance threshold (0.05), I reject the null hypothesis.
+The data provide strong evidence that high-carb recipes tend to have higher average calories than low-carb recipes.
+A likely reason is that ingredients boosting carbohydrate content—such as sugars, flours, or starches—also raise total caloric density.
+Because this analysis is observational (we did not randomize recipes), it demonstrates an association rather than definitive causation.

+## Framing the Problem